How effective delays shape oscillatory dynamics in neuronal networks

-Fig.\ref{fig:hopf_coefs} shows a comparison of the full expressions for the coefficients of the amplitude equation, Eqs.\ref{eq:hopf_lc}-\ref{eq:hopf_cc} with the expressions obtained in the limit $D\to 0$, Eqs.\ref{eq:hopf_lc2} -\ref{eq:hopf_cc2}.
+where we have defined the quantity $\chi \equiv \pi^{3}/(8+2 \pi^{2})$.
+Figure~\ref{fig:hopf_coefs} shows a comparison of the full expressions for the coefficients of the amplitude equation, Eqs.~(\ref{eq:hopf_lc}-\ref{eq:hopf_cc}) with the expressions obtained in the limit $D\to 0$, Eqs.~(\ref{eq:hopf_lc2}-\ref{eq:hopf_cc2}).
 Again, the agreement is quite good, even up to $D=1$, especially for the real part of the cubic coefficient $\alpha$, which is of primary interest here.

-The asymptotic expression for the cubic coefficient $\alpha$, Eq.\ref{eq:hopf_cc2}, indicates that a subcritical limit cycle should occur for $\Phi^{'''}\Phi^{'}/(\Phi^{''})^{2}>(11\pi-4)/(5\pi )$.
+The asymptotic expression for the cubic coefficient $\alpha$, Eq.(\ref{eq:hopf_cc2}), indicates that a subcritical limit cycle should occur for $\Phi^{'''}\Phi^{'}/(\Phi^{''})^{2}>(11\pi-4)/(5\pi )$.
 This provides a simple criterion for determining whether or not a particular choice of the transfer function can generate oscillations which are bistable with the SU state.
 In fact, it is a difficult condition to fulfill given a sigmoidal-like input-output function.
 For example, given a sigmoid of the form $\Phi (x)=\alpha/(1+e^{-\beta x})$, one finds that